rickCrz7/currency-converter/README.md

 ## Features

-- Automatically identifies and converts currency values on web pages.
 - Supports multiple currencies with up-to-date exchange rates from trusted APIs.
 - Customizable settings to choose your preferred currency.
 - Lightweight and fast, leveraging the power of SolidJS for a smooth user experience.